muhannadnouri/CPSC_581-Assgn0/README.md

 CPSC 581 (Human-Interaction II) - Assignment 0

 # Deployment
-Site is deployed using Heroku at https://trumpbutton.herokuapp.com
+Site is deployed using Netlify at https://trumpbutton.netlify.com

 # License
 No license yet